upspin/upspin/doc/signup.md

 Next you need to decide whether you are going to deploy your own Upspin directory and store servers, or use those maintained by someone else.

-While it is straightforward to deploy one's own servers, it is a more complex process that is documented in [Setting up `upspinserver`](/doc/server_setup.md).
+While it is not too hard to deploy one's own servers, it is an involved process that is documented in [Setting up `upspinserver`](/doc/server_setup.md).
 If you can use an existing service, that will save you some time and trouble.